AEK Athens F.C. in European football: Financial struggle and regeneration

 In 2009, AEK participated in the qualifiers of the newly-formed UEFA Europa League, facing Vaslui.
 At the Municipal Vaslui, AEK started by controlling the tempo and ended the half trailing with 1–0.
 Afterwards, they increased their tempo and equalized, but the issues in their transition cost them, as Vaslui scored in the final minutes to make the final 2–1.
 At the Olympic Stadium the Romanians played defensively, but when AEK opened the score and the visitors were forced to play out in front.
 From that moment on, Scocco with 2 beautiful goals formed the emphatic 3–0, giving AEK the ticket to the group stage.
 There, AEK were placed in the Group I, with Benfica, Everton and BATE Borisov.
 The Union began their journey by traveling to Goodison Park to face Everton.
 AEK failed to do anything in the match and lost hands down with 4―0.
 In the following fixture AEK welcomed Benfica.
-After a ambiguous game the Greek club achieved a great 1–0 victory with a header by Majstorović.
+After an ambiguous game the Greek club achieved a great 1–0 victory with a header by Majstorović.
 In the third matchday and the yellow-blacks faced BATE at Belarus, in a game that, in addition to the cold and bad pitch, had to deal with bad refereeing and bad luck, ended in a 2–1 loss for the Greek side.
 Afterwards in Athens, AEK, who took the lead against Bate at 14 seconds of the game with Blanco, but the Belarusians turned the tie with Rodionov and Volodko, with all the yellow-blacks could do was to equalize in 2–2 with Manduca.
 At the Olympic Stadium, Everton took the lead early on with a goal by Bilyaletdinov and that remained as the final score and AEK were mathematically out of the tournament.
 Last match for the indifferent AEK at Estádio da Luz.
 The eagles of Benfica took the lead with a brace from Di María and the double-headed eagle responded with Blanco forming the final 2–1, ending their season in Europe with a defeat.